xrettle/WFGY/TensionUniverse/BlackHole/Q121_ai_alignment_problem.md

 Informally, the AI alignment problem is the problem of designing and operating advanced AI systems so that, across a wide range of situations and scales, their behavior remains reliably compatible with human values, goals, and safety constraints.

-At an effective level, we can phrase it as follows:
+At an effective layer, we can phrase it as follows.

 * There is a target set of human values, goals, or constraints that we want advanced AI systems to respect over long time horizons.
 * There are proxy objectives, reward signals, training setups, and deployment incentives that actually shape the AI systems in practice.